We arrived in Paris on January 12th. It was a good flight; even our dog Toby made it without incident.

 We could have lingered along the Canal de Centre for the whole month of September, as everyone arrives at their winter port about the first of October.
 Instead, we opted to head straight to Roanne on the most direct route, taking it slow and easy, deciding not to press our luck with our newly acquired driving skills.

-Here in Roanne, we are now busy settling in for the winter, finding our favorite bakery, cafés, restaurants, and learning our way around town.
+Here in Roanne, we are now busy settling in for the winter, finding our favorite bakery, cafés, and restaurants, and learning our way around town.
 The port is an active section of the city with many joggers, dog walkers, and daily strollers of all ages.

 Some friends we met last winter in Saint-Symphorien-sur-Saône and Saint-Jean-de-Losne are here in port, and others will arrive soon.
 Our small group has already set up French lessons, and we are looking into the local gym, swimming pool, and ballroom dancing classes.